maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 where stuff is the name of the variable.
 This string is automatically generated if it does not exist and is placed after the input.
-This feedback must be given. inputs have a number of options.
+This feedback must be given.
+Inputs have a number of options.
 Specific inputs may have extra options.

 ## input options ##